most violent video games

 People say violent video games make gamers more violent in real life.
 Well, I beg to differ.

-In my experience, violent video games have helped me let off some steam, which would have been otherwise directed at objects in my house.
+For me, violent video games help me let off some steam, which would have been otherwise directed at objects in my house.

 I’m not a violent person, but I do feel angry and frustrated at times.
-When I do, I usually jump into one of these games to just let off steam by smashing some zombie heads or shooting a bunch of bad guys.
+When I do, I usually jump into one of these violent and brutal games to just let off steam by smashing some zombie heads or shooting a bunch of bad guys.

 See if you’ve played any of these before.
 If not, go try them out.
 But be warned, they are brutally violent.